arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- KNIT example-typed-errors-12.kt -->
 <!--- TEST assert -->

-If we'd use _context receivers_ defining this DSL is even simpler, and we can use the `Raise` type class directly.
+If we'd used _context receivers_, defining this DSL would be even more straightforward, and we could use the `Raise` type class directly.

 ```kotlin
 context(Raise<Lce<E, Nothing>>)